faolane/LAP/readme.md

 ## Usage

-This program can be compiled using standard fortran compiler by running for example
+This program can be compiled using standard fortran compiler by running for example:

 `gfortran -O3 lap.f90 -o lap.exe`